-- (a) In procurements for goods and services which are valued below the Public Contracts Regulations 2015 Threshold for goods and services, Officers need to decide whether it is necessary to assess a Supplier's eligibility, financial standing and technical capacity.
-If the Authorised Officer decides that this assessment is necessary it must be carried out in compliance with the Public Contract Regulations 2015, within a one stage procurement exercise and the Standard Selection Questionnaire may not be used. - (b) In procurements for works which are valued below the Public Contracts Regulations 2015 Threshold for works, a two-stage restricted procurement may be carried out in accordance with 9.4(c). - (c) In procurements that exceed the Public Contracts Regulations 2015 Threshold for goods, services or works the Authority shall only enter into a contract if it is satisfied as to the Supplier's eligibility, financial standing, and technical capacity. - (d) Potential Suppliers should be permitted to self-declare that they meet the relevant criteria in the Supplier selection stage.
+(a) In procurements for goods and services which are valued below the Procurement Act 2023 Threshold for goods and services, Officers need to decide whether it is necessary to assess a Supplier's eligibility, financial standing and technical capacity.
+If the Authorised Officer decides that this assessment is necessary, it must be carried out in compliance with the Procurement Act 2023, within a one stage procurement exercise and the Standard Selection Questionnaire may not be used.

+- (b) In procurements that exceed the Procurement Act 2023 Threshold for goods, services or works, the Authority shall only enter into a contract if it is satisfied as to the Supplier's eligibility, financial standing, and technical capacity. - (c) Potential Suppliers should be permitted to self-declare that they meet the relevant criteria in the Supplier selection stage.
 Only the winning Supplier (and any organisations relied upon to meet the winning Supplier's selection criteria) should submit evidence.
-This reduces the need for potential Suppliers to submit supporting documents every time they wish to bid for a public contract. - (e) If the winning Supplier fails to provide the required evidence within set timeframes, or the evidence proves unsatisfactory, the award of the contract should not proceed.
+This reduces the need for potential Suppliers to submit supporting documents every time they wish to bid for a public contract. - (d) If the winning Supplier fails to provide the required evidence within set timeframes, or the evidence proves unsatisfactory, the award of the contract should not proceed.
 Officers may then choose to amend the contract award decision and award to the second-placed Supplier, provided that they have submitted a satisfactory bid.
 Alternatively, the procurement process may be terminated.

-9.6 Procurement Thresholds
+10.5 Procurement Thresholds

-- (a) Where the estimated value of a contract for works supplies or services exceeds the current Public Contracts Regulations 2015 Threshold, the contract will be tendered in accordance with the Public Contracts Regulations 2015 and these CSOs.
-Alternatively, where the Concession Contracts Regulations 2016 apply, and the value of the concession contract exceeds the Concession Contracts Regulations 2016 Threshold, the contract will be tendered in accordance with the Concession Contracts Regulations 2016 and these CSOs. - (b) In addition to CSO 9.2, CSO9.3 and CSO 9.4 the Officer conducting the procurement must comply with the following. - (c) Contract notices and award details must be submitted for publication on the UK e-notification service, Find a Tender, as well as on Contracts Finder and YORtender (or other equivalent electronic procurement system used by the Authority). - (d) The Public Contracts Regulations 2015 Threshold and the Concession Contracts Regulations 2016 Threshold are revised every two years and implemented as an amendment to regulation 5 of the Concession Contracts Regulations 2016 and regulation 9 of the Concession Contracts Regulations 2016 by statutory instrument. - (e) Officers should check the current Public Contracts Regulations 2015 Threshold or Concession Contracts Regulations 2016 Threshold (as applicable) in place at the time of undertaking the procurement. - (f) Officers conducting procurement for contracts for works, supplies or services valued above the Public Contracts Regulations 2015 Threshold must consider dividing the contract into lots and justify any decision not to do so in either the procurement documents or the post evaluation report. - 9.7 Threshold Procurement Procedures for contracts above the public contracts regulations 2015 threshold
+- (a) Where the estimated value of a contract for works supplies or services exceeds the current Procurement Act 2023 Threshold amounts set out in Schedule 1 to the Act, the contract will be tendered in accordance with the Act and these CSOs. - (b) In addition to CSO 10.2 and 10.3, the Officer conducting the procurement must comply with the following. - (c) Contract notices and award details must be submitted for publication on the UK e-notification service, the Central Digital Platform and SYPAtender (or other equivalent electronic procurement system used by the Authority). - (d) The Procurement Act 2023 threshold amounts are normally reviewed every two years.
+The threshold amounts currently in place are specified in the Definitions section of these Contract Standing Orders for reference. - (e) However, it is the Officer's responsibility to check the current Procurement Act thresholds in place at the time of undertaking the procurement. - (f) Officers conducting procurement for contracts for works, supplies or services valued above the Procurement Act 2023 Threshold must consider whether the goods, works or services could reasonably be supplied under more than one contract and if these contracts could appropriately be awarded by reference to lots.
+If it is considered that this could be reasonable and appropriate, then the reason for any decision not to do so must be documented.